vietth-bka/Anomaly-Detection-with-RTFM/README.md

 ```
 #### Parameters
 <pre>
---video_feats:      path of the extracted features
+--video_feats:      path of the extracted video features
 --input_video:      path of the input video
 --output_video:     path of the output video
 </pre>